Assisting you through the process of riding in an Uber

-How could the Humane device alert you with time sensitive information about your Uber, and provide updates on your ride while you're in transit?
+How could AI-driven technologies alert you with time sensitive information about your Uber, and provide updates on your ride while you're in transit?

 I've been creating speculative concepts for Humane's recently unveiled AI-powered device for the past few months.
 In this concept, I've decided to explore how such a device could help a user find their Uber, ensure it's the correct vehicle before entering, and receive relevant updates while they're on the ride.